jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_intro.rs - A simple chart example using the rust_xlsxwriter
   library.

+* doc_chart_legend.rs - An example of getting the chart legend object and setting some of its properties.

+* doc_chart_legend_set_hidden.rs - An example of hiding a default chart legend.

+* doc_chart_legend_set_overlay.rs - An example of overlaying the chart
+  legend on the plot area.

 * doc_chart_push_series.rs - An example of creating a chart series as a standalone object and then adding it to a chart via the [`chart.push_series()`](Chart::add_series) method.